pyrocms/pyrocms-docs/content/developers/addons/modules/basic-structure.md

 				'backend' => TRUE,
 				'menu' => 'content', // You can also place modules in their top level menu.
 For example try: 'menu' => 'Sample', 'sections' => array(
-					'items' => array(
-						'name' 	=> 'sample.items', // These are translated from your language file 'uri' 	=> 'admin/sample',
+					'items' => array( //"items" will be the same in the Admin controller as protected $section filed 'name' 	=> 'sample:items', // These are translated from your language file 'uri' 	=> 'admin/sample',
 							'shortcuts' => array(
 								'create' => array(
-									'name' 	=> 'sample.create',
+									'name' 	=> 'sample:create',
 									'uri' 	=> 'admin/sample/create',
 									'class' => 'add'
 									)